apprenda-kismatic/kubernetes-ldap/README.md

 Deploying the Kubernetes LDAP Service
 ----------------------------------
-Deploy the service into the kube-system namespace of your cluster:
+Deploy the service into the kube-system namespace of your cluster.
+It will require the permissions to create secrets in that namespace!
+Here's the YAML:
 ```yaml
 kind: Deployment
 apiVersion: extensions/v1beta1